D3athGr1p/learn-tutorials/avalanche/creating-a-fixed-cap-asset.md

 * Called `createFixedCapAsset` to create a fixed cap asset
 * Called `getBalance` to check address balances
 * Called `send` to transfer a quantity of our asset

-If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://discord.gg/fszyM7K)!